nazimboudeffa/discord-hommb/README.md

 # How To

-follow this awesome tutorial https://www.youtube.com/watch?v=errnVwm_3mI
+Follow this awesome tutorial https://www.youtube.com/watch?v=errnVwm_3mI

+Join my Discord server to discuss how it works, it's juste the beginning https://discord.gg/EpZTKMb